 It is our position that a school’s first responsibility is to prepare their students to be competent in their subject of study.
 Just as all people are unique and there is no singular “right” diet for everyone, so too are all students and schools unique.
 Hence, there is no one method of delivery that is “right” for everyone.
 This philosophy is consistent with the core principles of Ayurveda.

 NAASC supports competency-based delivery of education as Ayurveda schools in the USA are unique and their students too are unique.
-NAASC does not support the idea that one method of education is universally better than others, whether this method includes brick and mortar education, on-line education, mentorships or any other system of learning.
+NAASC does not support one method of education over others.
+No one method is universally better than others, whether this method includes brick and mortar education, on-line education, mentorships or any other system of learning.

-Along with this, we do not support schools to comply with an arbitrary number of required hours of study of any subject.
-Unnecessary regulation of teaching methodology without evidence of improved outcomes places a great burden on both students and the schools creating a lose-lose situation.
+Along with this, we do not support the idea that schools must comply with an arbitrary number of required hours of study of any subject.
+Unnecessary regulation of teaching methodology without evidence of improved outcomes places a great burden on both students and schools creating a lose-lose situation.

 Quality education leads to the competency of the student.
 The quality of a student’s education depends upon many factors including: the quality of the materials used in the program, the quality of the instruction, the creativity of the institution, and many more such factors.
 One student can study for 5,000 hours in a poor program.
 Another student could study for 1,000 hours in a great program.
 Hours are not a very good measure of competency.